- What is NetHui?

 The 2018 Roadtrip has three stages:

 In March/April 2018, individuals, organisations, and networks from around New Zealand were invited to submit ideas for a one-day NetHui in their town.
 The InternetNZ NetHui team used all of the feedback and ideas to select three locations for the 2018 roadtrip.
 Factors considered when selecting locations include access to an appropriate venue, sufficient interested partners on the ground, and geographical diversity.

-Prospective attendees are now invited to get involved by submitting ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
-The NetHui team will work with local partners to tailor and build the programme for each event, connecting people with similar interests to ensure the day is about the issues that matter most to the local community.
+Prospective attendees were invited to get involved by submitting ideas for topics, themes, sessions, and speakers they would like to discuss at each event.
+The NetHui team is now working with local partners to tailor and build the programme for each event, connecting people with similar interests to ensure the day is about the issues that matter most to the local community.
 The programmes will be posted on this website soon.

 In October, the three Roadtrip events will be held.
 Each event will be live streamed for those who can’t attend in person.